What Is Compensation? (Definition and Types)

 Compensation is the total payment an employer gives an employee, including cash and non-cash benefits, such as insurance and vacation time.
 Whether you're comparing multiple positions, asking for a raise or negotiating a new job offer, knowing more about different types of compensation can help you decide what you're looking for.
 Learning more about employee compensation can help you determine whether your compensation package is adequate.
 In this article, we answer, 'What is compensation?' with a detailed explanation and provide some examples to help you better understand this concept.

 Compensation is the total pay an employee receives when working.
 This includes a traditional salary, such as an hourly wage or annual pay.
 It also includes the value of all benefits, such as insurance plans, tuition assistance and bonus pay.
 It is the total amount that an employer pays you to work for them, which includes cash and non-cash incentives.

 For example, if your base pay is $40,000, and your employer also offers you additional benefits, such as tuition reimbursement, totalling $20,000, your total compensation is a combination of the two, or $60,000.
 Knowing your total compensation can help you negotiate your salary and benefits and also compare positions.
 For instance, a new role might offer you a higher annual salary but a smaller benefits package.
 You can compare the total compensations to assess the different values.

 What is base compensation?

 Base compensation, also called base pay, is the salary you receive without including benefits or additional wages.
 Here are the four types of base pay your employer might offer you in your employee contract:

-- Monthly: a monthly base pay may be the income you earn during that month.
-Some employers pay employees one time per month, or you can determine your monthly pay by dividing your annual pay by 12 months.
+Monthly: a monthly base pay may be the income you earn during that month.
+Some employers pay employees one time per month, or you can determine your monthly payment by dividing your annual pay by 12 months.